Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Discussion

 This further motivates combining multiple wide-area JWST surveys with many different filters that probe various fields to better sample the underlying large-scale structure.
 In addition, shallower, wide field surveys such as COSMOS-Web \citep[][]{Casey2023} will be important in understanding variations within particular fields (albeit with a reduction in available bands and depth).
-In addition to JWST, instruments such as EUCLID \citep{EuclidCollaboration2025, Weaver2025}, while significantly more shallow and with fewer bands, will also be vital in studying the effects of cosmic variance on the high-z SMF.
+In addition to JWST, instruments such as NISP and VIS on EUCLID \citep{EuclidCollaboration2025, Weaver2025}, while significantly more shallow and with fewer bands, will also be vital in studying the effects of cosmic variance on the SMF.

 We integrate our SMFs in order to compute the cosmic SMD of massive quiescent galaxies and compare to other observational results \citep{Santini2021, McLeod2021, Weaver2023}.
-We find a shaper rise in the mass density from z=4 to 2 than has been seen previously \citep[][]{Weaver2023}, highlighting that we see a sharp rise in the amount of mass locked up in these quiescent systems in the period up towards cosmic noon, increasing by a factor of $\times$60 from z=4.5 to z=2.
-This may be down to the increasing importance of quenching these massive quiescent galaxies compared to what was previously found.
+We find a sharper rise in the mass density from $z=4$ to 2 than has been seen previously \citep[][]{Weaver2023}, highlighting that we see a steep increase in the amount of mass locked up in these quiescent systems in the period up towards cosmic noon.
+We find that it increases by a factor of around $\times$60 from $z=4.5$ to $z=2$, such that $\rho_* \propto (1+z)^{-7.2\pm0.3}$.
+This increase could be due to a dramatic rise in the amount of galaxies being quenched, perhaps via stronger quenching mechanisms.
+Another alternative is that it may be a product of there being more massive galaxies available to quench due to the steep rise in the cosmic SFRD within this epoch \citep{Madau2014}.

-In accurately determining quiescent galaxies from photometry, increased band coverage is crucial for helping remove interlopers such as Brown Dwarves and LRDs at the highest redshifts (e.g. above $z=5$).
+In accurately determining quiescent galaxies from photometry, increased band coverage is crucial for helping remove interlopers such as Brown Dwarfs and LRDs at the highest redshifts (e.g. above $z=5$).
 Dedicated medium bands surveys among pre-existing fields are incredibly useful for this \citep[e.g. ][]{Williams2023,Eisenstein2023jof, Suess2024}.
 Greater understanding of the interloper populations will also be vital to better understand and remove them.
-We report one strong $z>6$ quiescent galaxy candidate with the addition of a MIRI detection.